roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 I nodded greatly, she, then, placed the _drop_ by a hand in her mouth and drew my chin  towards herself.
 The solid texture of the _drop_ proceed passing back and forth, enclosed within  our mouths...
-Sugary taste and pink fragrance, similar to a blossoms of _sakura_, kept its spread farther and farther  amidst both of our mouths... resulting a full bloom.
+Sugary taste and pink fragrance, similar to blossoms of _sakura_, kept its spread farther and farther  amidst both of our mouths... resulting a full bloom.